UKHomeOffice/rt-emailer/README.md

 rt-emailer
 ===========

-The purpose of this software is to email all caseworker emails.
+The purpose of this software is to send all caseworker emails.